 Cut Back on Caffeine

-Too much caffeine can interfere with sleep, can make you jittery and can cause you to lose energy later in the day, says Jim White, RDN, ACSM-HFS, Academy Spokesperson.
-Keep your caffeine intake in check by limiting regular coffee to 3 cups or less a day, and watch what you put into it.
+Too much caffeine can interfere with sleep, make you jittery and cause you to lose energy later in the day, says Jim White, RDN, ACSM-HFS, Academy Spokesperson.
+Keep your caffeine intake in check by limiting regular coffee to 3 cups or less per day, and watch what you put into it.
 Skip unwanted calories and sugar by drinking it as plain as possible.

 Need to wean off?
 White says to try three things: switch to half decaf or tea, drink plenty of water and eat small, frequent meals to keep up energy.